More Lessons for High School Chemistry

 Phase diagrams graphically depict the state of matter in varying temperatures and pressures.
 The x-axis of a phase diagram is always temperature while the y-axis is always pressure.
 There is a point on a phase diagram called the triple point at which all three phases of matter exist simultaneously.

-This video explains how simple phase change diagrams are made and how to read them.
+How phase change diagrams are made and how to read them?

 Boiling point is the particular temperature where vapor pressure equals to of a liquid equals to the surrounding environmental liquid.
 At this temperature the liquid begins to bubble as liquid below the surface turns to gas and escapes upwards.